-- 1. Identify and provide for students who have special educational/ additional needs and or disabilities. - 2.
+- 1. Identify and provide for students who have special educational/ additional needs. - 2.
 Work within the guidance and statutory requirements as set out in the SEND Code of Practice (January 2015) - 3.
 Operate on a 'whole student, whole school' approach to the management and provision of support for special educational/additional needs. - 4.
-Provide access to Mr L Thomas Vice Principal who will oversee the work of Pastoral Manager and who will work under the guidance of the SEND policy. - 5.
+Provide access to Matthew Baldwin Principal who will oversee the work of the Student Welfare Manager and who will work under the guidance of the SEND policy. - 5.
 Provide support and advice for all staff working with students with special educational/additional needs.